Project PEDHSC21

 Preterm birth is a risk factor for a range of difficulties, including language development (Aylward, 2014).
 Preterm infants are at increased risk of developing communication and language problems (Rautava et al, 2010; Stene-Larsen et al, 2014; Johnson et al, 2015).
 Use of both sustained practitioner and parent face masks during the COVID -19 pandemic, along with reduced parent contact has been considered as a matter of significant concern, specifically in relation to bonding, developing confident infant care skills, in particular learning to be a supportive and responsive communication partner.
 In addition, it has become apparent that specific antecedent skills which are necessary to enable positive communication environments for both developing preterm infants and their carers are poorly understood by neonatal practitioners, thus limiting the quality of interaction styles which can be encouraged by parents when developing skills for infant care.
 Very few studies have described core elements of early communication with preterm infants (Coppola & Cassiba, 2010), though it is now evident that there is a critical need to do so (Harding et al, 2020).

-Several dissemination strategies will be employed:
+Several dissemination strategies have been employed:

 • Collaborating with neonatal units where participants have volunteered to discuss findings and consider implications.